 As an Executive Director, you are often overworked and underpaid.
 You are asked to do the impossible with few tools and little money.
 You often feel isolated in your position because your staff trusts you to handle everything perfectly, and they cannot and should not necessarily be privy to general operations of the organization.
 And you are in this strange no-man’s land with the board – where you report to them, but are also trying to train them in the guiding principles of governance.
 As a result, a staggering 80% of newly hired Executive Directors will leave their organizations within two years of hire.
 I don’t want you be to a statistic.
 I want you to succeed.
 And with me by your side, you will.
 Guaranteed.

 If your board members are spending time at board meetings talking about the signature drink at your upcoming cocktail event rather than addressing the organization’s lack of diversified funding or other gaps areas, your organization is not operating under best practices.
 Board members want to contribute value to an organization as a volunteer.
 It is incumbent on you as a nonprofit leader to give them the tools to know their job, recognize their value in that role, and understand how they can contribute.
-If your board operates at the highest level of governance, you will have the luxury of time, money, expertise, and energy to dream your vision into reality.
+Whether it's teaching your board how to fundraise without the "ask" or facilitating complete organizational transformation to a fundraising culture, the outcome of my services will be the luxury of time, money, expertise, and energy to dream your vision into reality.

-2020 has tilted the world on its axis and proven that even the hardiest of nonprofits can be shaken.
-It has also been a stark reminder that crisis is going to happen, and the way we “have always done things” in the nonprofit sector is no longer an excuse for maintaining the status quo.
-If you want to weather a crisis with a road map and a navigator, who will facilitate the difficult conversations that come with change (especially unexpected change like a leadership transition, sudden loss of a major funder, or even a pandemic) then I want to be with you on that journey and bring you out to the other side where you can be an even better organization than your were walking into the fire.
+All too often when nonprofits are confronted with unexpected (and sometimes even expected) change, the goal is just to survive.
+A Change Manager - as a Trusted Adviser or Interim Director - can be an effective tool to help your small nonprofit navigate the inevitable change and not just survive, but thrive.
+If you want to weather a crisis with a road map and a navigator, who will facilitate the difficult conversations that come with change (especially unexpected change like a leadership transition, sudden loss of a major funder, or even a pandemic) then I want to be with you on that journey and bring you out to the other side where you can be an even better organization than your were before you walked into the fire.

 STRATEGIC PLAN FACILITATOR